nicklan/drmr/README.md

 USE_NKNOB - Use custom knob widget for controls instead of the default gtk sliders.
 This defaults to ON.
 Try turning it off if you are experiencing problems, or just prefer the sliders.

+SAMP_ZERO_POS - Controls where sample zero will position itself in the sample table.
+This is just the default value, and can be changed in the ui when DrMr is running.
+Valid values are:

+    0 - Top Left (default)
+    1 - Bottom Right (This will align with many drum machines and MIDI pads) 2 - Top Right
+    3 - Bottom Right
+Any other value will emit a warning and use 0.

 LV2_INSTALL_DIR - The directory to install the DrMr plugin to.
 To install to your home directory, use "~/.lv2" and clear the CMAKE_INSTALL_PREFIX.
 This defaults to "lib/lv2" (this is relative to CMAKE_INSTALL_PREFIX, which is usually /usr/local)

 You can also use "ccmake .." or "cmake-gui .." for a more interactive configuration process.